Kaddu720/nixbox-configs/README.md

     - Zen browser supports work spaces for multiple different contexts

 I usually assume that I have a second monitor for communication or entertainment.
 But if I don't, (like on a laptop) communication will get its own workspace

+## If a Nix install borks grub
+1. Boot into ventory nix installer
+2. Open a termina
+3. Use Gparted to unecncrypt the partion
+4. Run `lsblk` to check partion namting
+5. Runn commands
+    a. `mount /dev/nvme0n1p2/nixos-vg/root /mnt`
+    b. 'mount /dev/nvme0n1p1/ /mnt/boot'
+6. cd down to the direcotry containg the nix directory
+7. `nix-install --flake ./#Home-Box`

 ## On Key maps
 ### Alt: Main monitor window manager level navigation